Why Proactive Cybersecurity Begins with Monitoring for Compromised Credentials

 The reactive security stance many organizations are saddled with is inevitable given the pressures facing modern IT security leaders.
 Adding to the burden are complex, heterogeneous systems; IT skills shortages set to reach a staggering 350,000 roles in Europe by 2022; and digital transformation projects that have expanded the attack surface with IoT and mobile endpoints, cloud services and more.

 The cybersecurity industry has over the years perpetuated the notion that you can block threats at the perimeter — that with the right tools in place attacks can be stopped.
 This has given many organizations a false sense of security.
 As F-Secure red team tests revealed in 2017, 52% of employees still clicked on a link in a fake email.
-We have to get real: some attacks will always slip through.
-The truth is that it only takes one misplaced click, one stolen credential, to let the bad guys in.

 The key, therefore, is not to rely 100% on reactive cybersecurity.
 If we admit that breaches can and do happen, the focus should be on stopping attacks before the criminals have had a chance to monetize those all-important corporate or customer credentials.